chrisarevalodev/port-dapps-guide/README.md

 And if you don't know how to get the Private Key of your wallet, here's a [tutorial](https://support.metamask.io/managing-my-wallet/secret-recovery-phrase-and-private-keys/how-to-export-an-accounts-private-key/) on how to do it on [Metamask](https://metamask.io/).
 Also, if you haven't added RSK mainnet or testnet to your Metamask Wallet, you can do it by clicking the **Add Rootstock** or **Add Rootstock Testnet** buttons in the footer of [mainnet explorer](https://rootstock.blockscout.com/) or [testnet explorer](https://rootstock-testnet.blockscout.com/).

 ### Store the RPC urls and the PK
 For storing the RPC urls securely you can use a .env file or the [hardhat configuration variables](https://hardhat.org/hardhat-runner/docs/guides/configuration-variables).
 For this example we'll be using the second one.
-To store the type this in the terminal of the project's root:
+To store the mainnet RPC url in a hardhat configuration variable, type this in the terminal of your project's root:
 ```
 npx hardhat vars set MAINNET_RPC_URL
 ```